 Brenda is our office manager and she joined our staff here in June of 2012 after many years in the human medical field, bringing her commitment to great customer service with her.
 She lives in Clifton with her 3 furry children, Riley, Mr. Nigel Murry, and Cooper.
 Cooper is her 5th rescue pet.

-Katie is part-time and joined our practice in January of 2018.
+Katie is full-time and joined our practice in January of 2018.
 She graduated from KTA in June of 2018.
 She has Zoie a Yorkie poo and a cockapoo she rescued named Rosie which keeps her company at home.

 Jess is part-time and fills in during the school year.
 She is busy at home raising her 2 sons, their dog Rosie and numerous rescued cats/kittens.
 Jess has been with the animal hospital for many years, taking several years off to raise her boys.